mhmmdd/solidity-tutorial/README.md

 ## Changes
-1. 11-struct-enum.sol - added a struct and an enum
+1. 11-struct-enum.sol - added a struct and an enum.
+2. 11-struct-enum.sol - added modifier.<br>
+   **modifier**: it is used to check the condition before executing the function.